Pavel Kadeřábek

-Pavel Kadeřábek (born 25 April 1992) is a Czech professional footballer who plays as a right-back for Czech First League club Sparta Prague.
+Pavel Kadeřábek (born 25 April 1992) is a Czech professional footballer who plays as a right-back or right wing-back for Czech First League club Sparta Prague.

 He previously represented the Czech Republic national team at under-19 level and was in the Czech squad for the 2011 UEFA European Under-19 Championship, where he played all of his country's matches.
+He was a full Czech senior international from 2014 to 2022, and represented his country twice in the UEFA European Championship, specifically in the 2016 and 2021 editions.

 Club career

-In August 2010, Kadeřábek made his first competitive appearance for Sparta Prague in a play-off match in the 2010–11 UEFA Champions League qualifying phase and play-off round, coming on as a 61st-minute substitute against MŠK Žilina.
+In August 2010, Kadeřábek made his first competitive appearance professionally for Sparta Prague in a play-off match in the 2010–11 UEFA Champions League qualifying phase and play-off round, coming on as a 61st-minute substitute against MŠK Žilina.

 In August 2011, having previously only played league football in the Czech 2.
-Liga for Sparta's reserve team, Kadeřábek went out on loan to Czech First League side Viktoria Žižkov.
+Liga for Sparta's reserve team, Kadeřábek went out on loan to Czech First League side Viktoria Žižkov to gain prominence in first tier football.

-On 17 June 2015, he joined TSG Hoffenheim on a four-year contract.
+On 17 June 2015, he joined German side TSG Hoffenheim on a four-year contract.
+On 20 May 2025, after a total of ten years and 287 appearances for the club, Kadeřábek announced that he would leave Hoffenheim following the conclusion of the 2024–25 season.

-On 30 June 2025, Kadeřábek returned to Sparta Prague, signed a contract as a free agent.
+On 30 June 2025, Kadeřábek moved back to the Czech Republic, returning to Sparta Prague, signing a free contract following his departure from Hoffenheim.

 International career

 Kadeřábek joined up with the Czech under-21 team for the first time ahead of a match against the Netherlands in August 2013.
 He represented the Czech U21 team at the 2015 UEFA European Under-21 Championship, and scored the opening goal of the tournament in a 1–2 loss to Denmark at the Eden Arena in Prague.

 Kadeřábek debuted for the Czech senior squad on 21 May 2014 in a friendly match against Finland.
 He scored his first goal for the Czech Republic in a 2–1 UEFA Euro 2016 qualifying win against Iceland on 16 November 2014.

 In June 2016, Kadeřábek was included in coach Pavel Vrba's 23-man squad for the UEFA Euro 2016 in France.

+In June 2021, Kadeřábek was selected in the 26-man Czech squad for the delayed UEFA Euro 2020 tournament.

-He retired from international football on 10 March 2022 for health reasons.
+He retired from international football on 10 March 2022 for health reasons, ending his 8-year career with the national team.

 Personal life

 Kadeřábek started a relationship with Czech Miss Tereza Chlebovská in 2014.
-The couple has a daughter named Ema on 2 September 2016.
+On 2 September 2016, The couple had their first daughter, named Ema.